BP: Market manipulation investigations and sanctions

 In November 2010, US regulators FERC and CFTC began an investigation of BP for allegedly manipulating the gas market.
 The investigation relates to trading activity that occurred in October and November 2008.
 At that time, CFTC Enforcement staff provided BP with a notice of intent to recommend charges of attempted market manipulation in violation of the Commodity Exchange Act.
 BP denied that it engaged in "any inappropriate or unlawful activity."
 In July 2011, the FERC staff issued a "Notice of Alleged Violations" saying it had preliminarily determined that several BP entities fraudulently traded physical natural gas in the Houston Ship Channel and Katy markets and trading points to increase the value of their financial swing spread positions.

 In May 2013, the European Commission started an investigation into allegations the companies reported distorted prices to the price reporting agency Platts, in order to "manipulate the published prices" for several oil and biofuel products.
 The investigation was dropped in December 2015 due to lack of evidence.

 A dataset of gasoline prices of BP, Caltex, Woolworths, Coles, and Gull from Perth gathered in the years 2001 to 2015 was used to show by statistical analysis the tacit collusion between these retailers.

 Documents from a 2016 bid to drill in the Great Australian Bight revealed claims by BP that a large-scale cleanup operation following a massive oil spill would bring a "welcome boost to local economies."
 In the same bid BP also stated that a diesel spill would be "socially acceptable" due to a lack of "unresolved stakeholder concerns".

 An internal email from mid 2017, was leaked in April 2018 in New Zealand.
 The email laid out that pricing was to be raised at certain sites in a region around Otaki in order to regain volume lost at that branch.
 This led to the Government asking the Commerce Commission to investigate regional prices: initial indications were that motorists were paying too much across most of the country.

+In June 2026, New Zealand's Commerce Commission announced they were filing charges against BP alleging it failed to give customers discounts they were entitled to.